 There is still a segment of the population that has difficulty with computers or “How to Use”: a software program, the computer as a tool, or taming the beast they see on their desk at work.
 The first thing I say to comfort my students is that they are not going to break their computer by doing something “silly”.
 They may get a garbage (or unexpected) response from the program, but that is... read more

 At some time or other, all tutors find themselves faced with difficult situations in a tutoring session.
 There are no magic answers and no "one technique fits all" strategies.
 As a tutor I am often asked “...Do you swear to give me the correct answer, the whole answer, and nothing but the answer, so help you God?"… Well, not exactly, I will not swear to that.
-I am a firm believer that it is... read more
+I am a firm believer... read more

 When operating(adding, subtracting, multiplying, or dividing) on whole numbers, when might we end up with decimal answers? (answer)